CHILD PROTECTION POLICY OF ATHENRY ASSOCIATION FOOTBALL CLUB

-The introduction of this Child Protection Policy is a clear signal by Athenry Football Club that it is determined to ensure all necessary steps are taken to protect from harm, those children and young people who participate in coaching sessions/games at all levels with Athenry Soccer Club.
-This document falls clearly into line with the regulations on Child Protection and is used by the Athenry Soccer Club as part of its training programme.
+The introduction of this Child Protection Policy is a clear signal by Athenry Association Football Club that it is determined to ensure all necessary steps are taken to protect from harm, those children and young people who participate in coaching sessions/games at all levels with Athenry Association Football Club.
+This document falls clearly into line with the regulations on Child Protection and is used by the Athenry Association Football Club as part of its training programme.

 The F.A.I.
 Child Protection and Practices Handbook places a clear responsibility on coaching organizations to ensure that they safeguard and promote the welfare of all children.
 The purpose of this written policy is to inform all coaches and other staff about these responsibilities and to enable everyone to have a clear understanding of how they are to be carried out.